Qalqalah In Tajweed: Letters, Types, Exampels And Levels

 Learn More Tajweed with Us!

 At Riwaq Al Quran, we aim to teach our Muslim brothers and sisters Tajweed the easy way.
 Hence, we have made it our mission to explain the basic rules in a special Tajweed series with clear examples.
-Check these useful blogs and master the recitation of the Holy Quran:
+So, if you or your kids wish to learn more about Qalqalah letters in detail, Join our Online Tajweed Course.

-In conclusion, Qalqalah is an Arabic term that means echoing or shaking.
+Qalqalah is an Arabic term that means echoing or shaking.
 This post covers everything basic about Huroof Qalqalah that you should know about.
 But if you wish to learn more about the letters of Qalqalah in Arabic, you can always get our assistance!

 At Riwaq Al Quran, we have qualified professionals with a strong command of the Arabic language and the method of reading the Quran.
-They can not only teach you about this in detail, but you can also get Qalqalah worksheets.
-So, if you or your kids wish to learn more about Qalqalah letters in detail, Join our Online Tajweed Course.
+They can not only teach you about this in detail, but you also track your progress and get regular feedback.

 Riwaq Al Quran